Table of Contents

 Healing was part of the ministry of Jesus

 Throughout His earthly ministry, Jesus delivered the sick, healed the hurting, and even raised the dead.
-The gospels account for many instances where Jesus healed people individually and by large numbers.
+The gospels account for many instances where Jesus Christ healed people individually and in large numbers.
 The people during His time followed Jesus because of His preaching and the many miracles He performed.
 These healing stories in the Bible, specifically in the gospels, also revealed miracles performed by Jesus that only the Messiah can perform.
 These miracles include raising an individual from the dead.

 Part of God’s love and compassion for His people